krupt/spring-boot-starter-jsonrpc/README.md

 ## Restrictions ##
 * Works only for Spring Web (Servlet), doesn't work with Spring Web Flux
-* Allows only one object as params
+* Allows methods with one or none parameters
 * JSON-RPC's batch requests are not allowed

 ## Quick Start ##